esp8266/Arduino/doc/gdb.rst

 Don't worry that GDB doesn't know what is at our present address, we broke into the code at a random spot and we could be in an interrupt, in the ROM, or elsewhere.
-The important bit is that we're not connected and two things will now happen: we can debug, and the app's regular serial output will be displayed.
+The important bit is that we're now connected and two things will now happen: we can debug, and the app's regular serial output will be displayed on the GDB console..

 Continue the running app to see the serial output: